mojothemonkey2/TCL_Guide/README.md

 On the TV:
 1. [Enable developer mode](#enable-developer-mode)
-2. Developer Mode > Enable USB debugging
+2. Settings > Device Preferences > Developer options > USB debugging = enabled
-3. Find the TV's IP: Settings > Network..
+3. Find the TV's IP under: Settings > Network & Internet

 From the computer command line: `adb connect <ip of TV>:5555` \
 The TV should ask if you wish to allow the USB debugging connection.
 Choose "Allow".